Almost commuting self-adjoint matrices --- the real and self-dual cases: Real -algebras

 \subsection{Two types of real $C^*$-algebras}

 In the past, there have been two ways to talk about real $C^*$-algebras.
 There have been real $C^*$-algebras (that is, with lowercase r) and Real $C^*$-algebras (with uppercase R).
 For general background on real/Real $C^*$-algebras, see \cite{goodearlBook} and \cite{liBook}.
 Real and real $C^*$-algebras are different objects, and even though they are closely related the similar names cause confusion (especially in verbal communication).
 We are not the first to feel this way.
 See, for example, \cite[page 698]{may99stable} regarding Atiyah's \cite{atiyah66reality} use of Real and real as distinct terms.
 Adding to the confusion is that fact the Real $C^*$-algebras have $\C$ as their scalar field.
-In fairness to Atiyah we should mention that the category of spaces sits nicely inside the category of Real spaces, thus reducing potential confusion.
-This, however, is not true for noncommutative $C^*$-algebra.
+In fairness to Atiyah we should mention that the category of real spaces sits nicely inside the category of Real spaces, thus reducing potential confusion.
+This, however, is not true for noncommutative $C^*$-algebras.
 To minimize confusion we suggest new names.
+Using these names we present some basic facts.
+A lot of this is either known (though not necessarily written down) or not so hard to prove, so we will omit some proofs.

 First we describe a class of algebras with scalar field $\R$.

 \begin{Def} Given a real Banach $*$-algebra we let $A_\C$ be the set of formal sums $a_1 \dotplus i \cdot a_2$, $a_1, a_2 \in A$.
 Letting $a_1, a_2, b_1, b_2 \in A$ and $\alpha, \beta \in \R$ we define algebraic operations on $A_\C$ by: